AY1920S2-CS2103T-F10-1/main/docs/UserGuide.md

 | 6   | res   | resumes          | id, name, description, tag                                  |
 | 7   | tag   | tags             | id, name, tag                                       |

 As you may have noticed from number 7, we are able to manage different resumes as well.
 Items from number 1 to 6 can be shared across different resumes.

 The following is the GUI for our application:

 # 2. Quick Start

+1. Ensure that you have Java 11 or above installed in your Computer
+2. Download the latest resume.jar here.
+3. Copy the file to the folder you want to use as the home folder for your resume.
+4. Double-click the file to start the app.
+The GUI should appear in a few seconds.
+5. Type the command in the command box and press Enter to execute it. e.g. Typing `help` and pressing Enter will open the help window.
+6. Some example commands you can try:
++ `add -ski n/Java`: Adds a skill with the name Java to the address book.
++ `delete -edu 3`: Deletes the third education item shown in the list of education items.
++ `exit`: Exits the app.
+7. Refer to Section 3, “Features” for details of each command.

 # 3. Features